Ramadan Tour In Iran

-During Islam’s holy month of Ramadan, believers abstain from food and drink during daylight hours, and break their fast with the iftar evening meals which vary from simple plates of bread, dates, cheese, and tea to heavy ones.
+During Islam’s holy month of Ramadan, believers abstain from food and drink during daylight hours and break their fast with the iftar evening meals which vary from simple plates of bread, dates, cheese, and tea to heavy ones.

 Visiting Iran during Ramadan can be a memorable, first-hand experience for many foreigners.
 During such a time, however, there are some dos and don’ts you should be mindful of.

 Avoid eating in front of Muslims during the month, just eat somewhere quiet, or at least in obvious tourist areas.

-Eating, drinking, and smoking in the public are strictly prohibited as they are considered acts of temptation; especially for locals, where failing to observe Ramadan may attract penalties.
+Eating, drinking, and smoking in public are strictly prohibited as they are considered acts of temptation; especially for locals, where failing to observe Ramadan may attract penalties.
 However, there are exceptions for the ill, pregnant, or physically weak people and even long-distance travelers!